Multifractal analysis of complex networks: Introduction

 The tools of fractal analysis provide a global description of the heterogeneity of an object, such as its fractal dimension.
 This approach is not adequate when the object may exhibit a multifractal behavior.
-Multifractal analysis is a useful way to systematically characterize the spatial heterogeneity of both theoretical and experimental fractal patterns \cite{Grassberger1983, Halsy1986}.
-It was initially proposed to treat turbulence data, and has recently been applied successfully in many different fields including time series analysis \cite{can00}, financial modelling \cite{Anh2000}, biological systems [21-28] and geophysical systems [29-34].
-For complex networks, Lee and Jung \cite{LeeJung2006} found that their behaviour is best described by a multifractal approach.
-As mentioned above, through the recent works by Song \textit{et al.} \cite{Song2005}, Guo and Cai \cite{GuoCai2009}, Kim \textit{et al.} \cite{Kim2007}, Zhou \textit{et al.} \cite{ZhouJiang2007}, Gao \textit{et al. }\cite{GaoHu2008}, it was already a big step to go from the computation of the fractal dimension of a geometrical object to that of a network via the box-counting approach of fractal analysis.
-In this paper, we propose a new box-covering algorithm to compute the generalised fractal dimensions of a network.
-This is the next step to move from fractal analysis to multifractal analysis of complex networks.
+Multifractal analysis is a useful way to systematically characterize the spatial heterogeneity of both theoretical and experimental fractal patterns.$^{\cite{Grassberger1983, Halsy1986}}$ It was initially proposed to treat turbulence data, and has recently been applied successfully in many different fields including time series analysis,$^{\cite{can00}}$ financial modelling,$^{\cite{Anh2000}}$ biological systems$^{[25-35]}$ and geophysical systems.$^{[36-42]}$ For complex networks, as mentioned above, through the recent works,$^{[1,3,14-16]}$ it was already a big step to go from the computation of the fractal dimension of a geometrical object to that of a network via the box-counting approach of fractal analysis.
+Lee and Jung$^{\cite{LeeJung2006}}$ found that the probability distribution of the clustering coefficient of complex network is best characterized by the multifractal.
+Polla \textit{et al.}$^{\cite{Polla2010}}$ introduced a multifractal network generator.
+In this paper, we introduce a new box-covering algorithm to compute the generalised fractal dimensions of a network.
+This is a step to move from fractal analysis to multifractal analysis of complex networks.